Louis DeJoy was always his own boss. Whom does he serve now?

 “In Washington it makes plenty of sense,” DeJoy said of the idea, a hint of derision in his voice.
 “To me, it makes none.”

-Amy Gardner, Karen Heller and Michelle Ye Hee Lee contributed to this report.
+Amy Gardner, Karen Heller, Michelle Ye Hee Lee and Lisa Rein contributed to this report.